Tehnix/playground-spa-elm/README.md

 1+1 --> 2
 ```

-Running `elm-verify-examples --run-tests` will both generate and validate these docs.
+Running `npm run test:verify` (or `npx elm-verify-examples --run-tests`) will both generate and validate these docs.
 Make sure you have added the fils to check in `tests/elm-verify-examples.json`.

 ### CI
 We use Github actions to build the project, run tests, and run doc tests in the CI pipeline.
 Check out the workflows in `.github/workflows/` to see the specific workflows that are set up.